Saturday, August 10, 2019

 A Cherokee Indiana legend tells how a certain rock formation in Tennessee came into being.
 Once upon a time, a hunter was greedy and selfish.
 Whenever it was his turn to hunt for his village, he kept all the food for himself.
 Although it was customary for a hunter to share the best portions of his kill with the village widows and orphans, these unfortunate people went hungry when it was the greedy hunter's turn to provide food for them.
 As the years went by, the hunter's greed extended not only to food items but to all sorts of other possessions as well.
 He tried to protect his possessions and keep them to himself by enlarging his house and thinking of elaborate ways to keep others from getting too close to his story of treasured goods.
 Finally, the hunter's greed exceeded his ability to story all his food and other possessions.
 According to the legend, a day came when the hunter discovered that he was completely isolated from the village.
 Worse than that, his possessions had taken over his house.
 The hunter found out that his actions had trapped him inside his own house, with no way to get out.
 Viewing his predicament, the guardian spirits of the village turned the hunter and his house full of treasures into stone as a lesson to the people that one can still see today.

-Luke 12: 35-38, unique to Luke, are a parable concerning the returning master.
+Luke 12: 35-38 (unique to Luke but see Mark 1334-6) is a prophetic admonition concerning the returning master.
+It is a metaphorical admonition to be watchful.
+It has an apocalyptic expectation, presuming readiness and excitement because of the nearness of the expected eschatological moment.[12]
+It concludes with rewarding the watchful servants.
 It suggests the absence of the master and the need for continued vigilance of servants.
 The theme is that of watchfulness and alertness.
 Jesus offers the advice that his followers be dressed and ready for action.
-In context, instead of expending their time, energy and resources to amass wealth like the rich man, Jesus exhorted his disciples with another parable.
-35 “Be dressed for action and have your lamps lit; 36 be like those who are waiting for their master to return from the wedding banquet, so that they may open the door for him as soon as he comes and knocks.
+In context, instead of expending their time, energy and resources to amass wealth like the rich man, Jesus exhorted his followers with another parable.
+The calamity is impending and as unpredictable as the return of the householder.[13]
+35 “Be dressed for action and have your lamps lit; offering a comparison, 36 be like those who are waiting for their master to return from the wedding banquet or feast, since the word does not have to refer to a wedding, so that they may open the door for him as soon as he comes and knocks.
+As in Revelation 3:20, the Lord is the one who knocks.
 Jewish tradition used the figure of a banquet to depict the eschatological future of fellowship in the kingdom of God.
-The parables of Jesus use the figure of a banquet, especially that of a marriage feast, to depict future human fellowship in the kingdom of God.[5]
+The parables of Jesus use the figure of a banquet, especially that of a marriage feast, to depict future human fellowship in the kingdom of God.[14]
 Such an admonition is like the parable of the ten maidens in Matthew.
 Although he changed metaphors, Jesus’ message remained constant: Whoever would be one of his disciples was not to imitate the rich man who built expansive barns for himself but was to be alert, watching for the master’s return and “dressed for action” by selling his possessions and giving alms to the poor.
+Jesus then develops the comparison allegorically in verses 37-8.
 37 Blessed are those slaves who are rich toward God and who strive for the kingdom, whom the master finds alert when he comes.
 Herein lays the paradox: On one hand, the rich man who focused on acquiring wealth in this life never got to enjoy his anticipated feast; on the other hand, Jesus’ disciples who had given everything away would not go hungry but instead would be invited to a glorious banquet.
 Incredibly, Jesus says, truly I tell you, he the master himself will fasten his belt and have them sit down to eat, and he will come and serve them.
+No earthly master would act like this, but Jesus has done so.[15]
 The reversal of roles here is a nice touch, suggesting the Messianic banquet.
 In that kingdom, the disciples will sit and feast while the master serves them — an image that the disciples surely had to find hard to believe.
 However, as incredible as it must have seemed to them, Jesus initiated the fulfillment of this promise when he celebrated the Passover with his disciples.
 The master’s servants, however, were not to become complacent.
 They were always to be mindful that their master could come at any hour.
 38 If he comes during the middle of the night, or near dawn, and finds them so, blessed are those slaves.
 The slaves are to be vigilant because the master may return at any moment.

 I Thessalonians 5:2, 4